-- tomato sauce from chicken kokkinisto (see recipe above)
+- Tomato sauce from chicken kokkinisto (see recipe link below on the instructions)

-- 1/2 teaspoon dried oregano, per serving or to taste
+- 1/2 teaspoon dried Greek oregano, per serving

-- 1/4 cup crumbled feta, per serving or to taste
+- 1/4 cup crumbled Greek feta, per serving

 - Drain potatoes and dry using a clean kitchen towel or paper towels.

 - Heat oil in deep frying pan or a pot (at least 1 inch of oil).Vegetable oil

 - Insert one potato and when that potato starts to sizzle, drop additional potatoes into the oil carefully.
 Do not overcrowd the pan.
 Cook over medium / high heat for approximately 15 minutes or until potatoes are golden brown on all sides.